nguyen-huong/skeleton-compression/README.md

 By default,  we are using our proposed nonlinear quantization matrix as defined in the file quantizationmatrix.txt.
 We have already experimented with the choice of parameters, and heuristic parameters value are given in quantizationmatrix.txt and error of significance of 2 pixels per join.
 However, if you want to use it you can define it here.

+For more information on how the incremental values impact the error per joint, please refer to results

 ```
 python posenet.py –inc${CUSTOMIZE INCREMENT QUANTITY} –sub${CUSTOMIZE INITIAL INCREMENT VALUE}
 ```